-- □ Open the Advanced > Industrial Protocols > PROFINET dialog. - □ Enable the PROFINET function.
-To do this, in the Operation frame, select the 0n radio button in the Operation frame. - Activate the Preserve VLAN-0 tag function.
+- □ Open the Advanced > Industrial Protocols > PROFINET dialog. - Enable the PROFINET function.
+Select the On radio button in the Operation frame. - Activate the Preserve VLAN-0 tag function.
 To do this, mark the Preserve VLAN-0 tag checkbox. - \Box Apply the settings temporarily.
 To do this, click the \checkmark button.